deeplearning4j/deeplearning4j/word2vec.md

 ![Alt text](../img/word2vec.png)

-*The other method of preparing text for input to a deep-learning net is called [Bag of Words (BoW)](../bagofwords-tf-idf.html).
+The other method of preparing text for input to a deep-learning net is called [Bag of Words (BoW)](../bagofwords-tf-idf.html).
 BoW produces a vocabulary with word counts associated to each element of the text.
 Its output is a wordcount vector.
-That said, it does not retain context, and therefore is not useful in a granular analysis of those words' meaning.*
+That said, it does not retain context, and therefore is not useful in a granular analysis of those words' meaning.

-## <a name="training1">training</a>
+## <a name="training1">Training</a>

 Word2Vec trains on raw text.
 It then records the context, or usage, of each word encoded as word vectors.
 After training, it's used as lookup table to compose windows of training text for various tasks in natural-language processing.